 Nay Elrahi is a feminist researcher, writer, and co-founder of HarassTracker, an initiative to fight the normalization of sexual harassment in Lebanon.
 She has been published on platforms like Assafir, Al Modon, Sawt Al Niswa and The Guardian.

-Amr Dukmak is an independent Researcher.
-His writings are transdisciplinary and aim at grasping the complexity and continuously changing nature of civil and political actors and their actions across Syria and neighboring countries, through localizing social phenomena in the region.
+Amr Dukmak is an independent, transdisciplinary writer and researcher.
+Through localizing social phenomena in the region, his writings aim at grasping the complex and continuously changing nature of civil and political actors and their actions across Syria and neighboring countries, through localizing social phenomena in the region.

 Zainab Chamoun is a Lebanese journalist and researcher.
 Her interests lie at the intersection of community-led development, religion and politics, decolonization, and affect studies.
 She is passionate about collecting stories worth telling through words and photographs.

-Hammoud is a sociologist, and a child protection and non-formal education activist.
+Hammoud Emjedl is a sociologist and a child protection and non-formal education activist.
 He is also a researcher and has published a number of articles.

 Livia Wick is associate professor of anthropology at the American University of Beirut.

 Nur Turkmani is a Lebanese-Syrian researcher and writer in Beirut.
 She works on economic development policies, gender dynamics, and secular movements in the Middle East.
 She is Managing Editor of Rusted Radishes‘ Webzine and her creative work has been published in Jadaliyya, Eclectica, The Adroit Journal, London Poetry, Discontent Magazine, among others.